CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

 rb-arc-aks-appsvc-k8se-log-processor-jpt2m                      1/1     Running   815        3d3h
 ```

-And once again, to confirm - let's describe the pod and inspect the staging slot name. ``kubectl describe po demo-function-4254-6859684bdd-dpb8t -n appservice``.
+To confirm - let's describe the pod using ``kubectl`` and inspect the staging slot name.
+For me, Ill use ``kubectl describe po demo-function-4254-6859684bdd-dpb8t -n appservice``, but change the pod name and namespace value as appropriate for your deployment.

 ```bash
 kubectl describe po demo-function-4254-6859684bdd-dpb8t -n appservice